-I mention all this in hopes that when someone reads it, they might recognize something familiar or similar and mention it.
+I mention all this in hopes that when someone reads my words, they might recognize something familiar or similar and mention it, or find a way to let it help another who is suffering with something similar.

 My Love was diagnosed with COPD ten years ago.
 Two years later, he was diagnosed with Alzheimer’s disease and vascular dementia.
 About the same time he developed a condition described to us as “probably anxiety attacks.”
 Other diseases, osteoarthritis, pneumonia, and colon cancer have come and gone in that same ten years.
 Not long ago, he spent five weeks in hospital where lack of ‘any other remarkable results’ suggested to doctors that dehydration ‘must have been the source’ of nearly six months of elevated calcium.
 No one knew for sure.
 Medical researchers still have so much to discover!